alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <!-- <script type="text/javascript" src="js/formatter.js"> </script> -->
 <link rel="stylesheet" type="text/css" href="css/style.css">

 Criminal networks are a huge and ubiquitous problem in modern societies.
 However, effective and general approaches to interrupt their functioning are still an open problem.
-In this post, I will be applying a method of network dismantling to four cocaine smuggling networks.
+In this post, I will be applying a method of network dismantling on four cocaine smuggling networks.
 These networks are a result of operations from 2006 to 2009, covering countries such as Brazil, Colombia, Mexico, Spain and Uruguay.
-By the end of the post, I will suggest that these networks might be modeled using an extension of the Barabási-Albert model.
+Additionally, by the end of this post, I will suggest that these networks might be modeled using an extension of the Barabási-Albert model.

 <!-- [^1]: The data used here was downloaded from the [UCINET](https://sites.google.com/site/ucinetsoftware/home?authuser=0) covert datasets. -->